McLean Hospital 115 Mill Street Belmont, MA 02478

 Not only is BPD treatable it has a pretty good prognosis.
 “What’s remarkable,” Gunderson pointed out, “is that so few clinicians are trained to treat these patients.”

 To address this problem, McLean launched the BPD Training Institute in 2013, thanks to philanthropic support.
 The institute teaches GPM and mentalization-based treatment (MBT), which focuses on helping people to differentiate and separate their own thoughts and feelings from those around them.
-During the past three years, about 30 McLean-sponsored GPM workshops have been conducted for clinicians and residents at different hospitals and universities throughout the country.
+During the past several years, McLean-sponsored GPM workshops have been conducted for clinicians and residents at different hospitals and universities throughout the country.
 Workshops provide interactive training exercises as well as a wide range of materials that clinicians and residents can bring back to their organizations.

 Lois W. Choi-Kain, MEd, MD, director of the Gunderson Residence, an intensive, specialized residential program for adult women with severe personality disorders named after its founder, directs GPM training programs.
 Choi-Kain said that the most common response from clinicians who attend the workshops is that they are “more hopeful and clearer about what they can do at the entry level.”